The Cape May Restaurant That Sits On A Sunken Ship

 Come in closer as I tell you a story about a Cape May Restaurant that sits above a sunken ship.
 That’s Right!!!

-Back in 1910 the New York Central Railroad needed a Ferry to help move goods up and down the Hudson river.
-They decided to purchase two new Ferries.
+In 1910, the New York Central decided to purchase two new Ferries.
 The first one they bought was the SS Utica which had a length of 180 feet.

-From 1910 until the early 1960s the Utica made thousands of trips up and down the Hudson.
-In the mid 1960s the NY Central Railroad started having financial issues which lead to it’s closing in 1968.
+From 1910 until the early 1960s The Utica made thousands of trips up and down the Hudson.
+By the time the mid-1960s hit, the New York Central Railroad started having financial issues which lead to its closing in 1968.

-In an effort to save the company they started to sell off some of their extra vessels an use the money to get them out of debt.
+Prior to its closing, there was an effort to save the company by liquidating much of its assets.
+They started to sell off some of their extra vessels and use the money to get them out of debt.
 The Utica was one of the ships they sold.

-Local Wildwood business owner Ward Bright, brought the Utica and came up with and interesting idea for it.
+Local Wildwood business owner Ward Bright brought The Utica and came up with an interesting idea for it.

 Check out these other Wildwood Videos and Articles below.